jbwheatley/pact4s/README.md

 }
 ```

 This style may be useful when it is impractical to write all interactions for all test cases in one single pact.
-Note, however, that for this approach, the `BaseMockServer` is created and started for each test case individually, which has a performance drawback.
+While in this approach the `BaseMockServer` is created and started for each test case individually, it does not
+appear to have a noticeable performance impact.

 ### Message Pacts